hundrog/rvt-starter/README.md

 ```
 rails new myapp -J
 ```
 Then add the next 2 gems to your gemfile
 ```
 gem "vite_rails"
 gem "inertia_rails"
 ````
 Then run `bundle install`and after that `bundle exec vite install`.
 This will setup your project to work with vite

-After the process is completed install dependencies, you require at least npm 18
+Then copy the contents of this repo in to yor rails root folder and install dependencies, you require at least npm 18

 ```
 npm install
 npx tailwindcss init -p
 ```
-I recommend you pasting the contents of the folder and replace the default files with the included ones.

 Once all is installed you can create your first resource (I've included a todo view example):

 ```
 rails g scaffold Todo name:string done:boolean --skip-template-engine
 rails db:migrate
 ```
 In your todos_controller add the next code
 ```
   def index
     @todos = Todo.all